Place Category: Education & Training

 1) Promoting widening participation in Higher Education

-The University has developed a wide range of public sector focused provision in the fields of Youth and Community, Early Years, Education, Speech and Language Therapy, Language Education, Sports Development, Coaching and Physical Education & Outdoor Adventure.
+The University has developed a wide range of public sector focussed provision in the fields of Youth and Community, Early Years, Education, Speech and Language Therapy, Language Education, Sports Development, Coaching and Physical Education & Outdoor Adventure.

-The University hosts an annual lecture series that is open to the public, lets out its drama facilities at cost or below to local community drama groups and has an open access policy for use of the library and learning resources centre.
+From a cultural perspective the University hosts an annual lecture series that is open to the public, lets out its drama facilities at cost or below to local community drama groups and has an open access policy for use of the library and learning resources centre.
 The University will continue to produce graduates whose primary role will be to work within and enhance the output of the public sector, and as an institution continue to provide a broad range of public benefit to our community.

 The University has committed to supporting an academic migrant in immediate danger, to come to the campus to work and study.